QuantDevHacks/CppCon2024LinAlgEigen/README.md

-# CppCon2024LinAlgEigen
+# _Linear Algebra with The Eigen C++ Library_
+## CppCon 2024 Sample Code

-This code accompanies the CppCon 2024 talk "Linear Algebra with The Eigen C++ Library".
+This code accompanies the CppCon 2024 talk "Linear Algebra with The Eigen C++ Library", presented by Daniel Hanson.
 There are additional examples along with code examples shown during the presentation.

 The reference implementation of stdBLAS (plus `mdspan`) is also included in the repository.
 It works in Visual Studio 2022 if you include the kokkos directory as a subdirectory in your project.
 You will also need the Eigen header files (header-only library), available here: https://eigen.tuxfamily.org/